cn0047/stash/ed/r/protocolbuffers/README.md

 Protocol Buffers are not designed to handle large messages.
 If you are dealing in messages larger than a megabyte each, it may be time to consider an alternate strategy.

+Size Limitations: protos must be smaller than 2 GiB when serialized.

 ````go
 import "google/protobuf/any.proto";